Ahmedabad Pilot · 8 Aug 2026Half-day · Hands-on with Claude CodeBangalore · Pune · NCR · Hyderabad next

 Who this session is for

-Software engineers and developers (any language, any stack)
+Mid-level software engineers (any language, any stack)

 Senior / staff / principal engineers and tech leads